martinbudden/BabyCube/README.md

 I plan to make a series of YouTube videos giving build instructions, when I have done so I will post a link here.

-If you would like to build a larger printer, you may be interested in the BaybyCube's larger sibling, the [MaybeCube](https://github.com/martinbudden/MaybeCube)
+If you would like to build a larger printer, you may be interested in the BabyCube's larger sibling, the [MaybeCube](https://github.com/martinbudden/MaybeCube)

 ## Key Features